vincedogterom/website/src/pages/newyork-jan19/index.md

 ## Departure - Amsterdam

 Departure on Sunday the 13rd of Jan at 09:15, my taxi driver arrived at 7:00 since I wanted to checkout the new KLM crownlounge.
 I know it's not fully finished yet but I was not impressed....
 First of all very crowded and second no soy milk available... what!!!
-I quickly walked by to Privium airside lounge which is much much better.
+I quickly walked back to the Privium airside lounge which is much much better.

 ![IMAGE](./crown.png)